 Can I reuse my torch?

-You can reuse your torch by adding more fuel and replacing the wick if necessary.
+Yes, you can reuse your torch by adding more fuel and replacing the wick if necessary.

 Are there different types of torches I can make?